On This Page

 Personal growth is the intangible process that takes you from surviving to thriving.
 It's what happens when you go from being unhappy in a dead-end job to doing what you love and making more money than you ever thought you could.

-One thing that makes the process of personal growth a little vague is that it’s different for everyone.
-Sometimes it comes from learning a new skill or philosophy.
-Sometimes it comes from developing more courage or self-confidence.
-Sometimes, it comes from simply shedding the doubts that kept you from being who you really are in public.
+One thing that makes personal growth seem vague is that it’s different for everyone.
+Sometimes it’s learning a new skill or philosophy.
+Sometimes it’s simply shedding some of the doubts that hold you back from being more open with the people you love.

+However different these may seem, these results all have one thing in common.
 While the process of personal growth can’t be measured, the result is nearly always a measurable change in how you live your life.
-That change can manifest as simply as finding a new hobby or as extravagantly as quitting your job, breaking up with your partner, and moving overseas to do something you’ve never done before.

 When Do You Need Help with Personal Growth?

-Usually, by the time you're in your late twenties or thirties, you've developed a sense of self that's rooted in suppressing or denying at least some authentic parts of who you are.
+Usually, by the time you’re in your late twenties or thirties (and certainly by midlife), you’ve developed a sense of self that’s rooted in suppressing or denying at least some authentic parts of who you are.

 You might pride yourself in your timeliness, for example, when deep down, you resent how strict your schedule is.
-You might make excuses about why you’re in the job you’re in even though you hate it and dread going to work every day.
+You might make excuses about why you have the job you do even though you hate it and dread going to work every day.
 Or you might think of yourself as just “a mom” or “a dad” when, while you love your kids, you know there’s more to your life—and you—than that.

 You might tell yourself these compromises you've made are as good as it gets.
 Thank your ego for that.
 It's perfectly content with maintaining the status quo.
 In response to whatever isn't working or doesn't feel good, it busies itself with keeping your mind off of it and saying, "This is fine."

 But on some level, you know it’s not fine.
 Maybe you’ve developed anxiety or depression.
-Maybe you’ve gotten caught by an addiction or compulsion that’s starting to harm you.
-Or maybe you simply have a vague sense that something isn’t right or that something is missing.
+Maybe you’ve gotten caught up in an addiction or compulsion that’s starting to harm you.
+Or maybe you simply have a vague sense something isn’t right or that something is missing.
 But on some level, you know your life isn’t working and needs to change.

 How Can Therapy Help You with Personal Growth?

-Nearly every psychoanalytic theory says a lot of what drives us lies beyond our conscious awareness.
-According to psychology, we rarely know our own motives.
+Therapists—especially psychodynamic therapists—believe that a lot of what drives us lies beyond our conscious awareness.
+According to them, we rarely know our own motives.
 We often feel conflicted about, if not totally horrified by, our deepest desires, if we even know them at all.

-Therapy can help you heal this inner divide by giving you the tools you need to know, accept, embrace, and love your true self.
+Therapy can help you heal this inner divide by giving you the tools you need to know and love your true self.

 You can get walled off from your real thoughts and feelings for a lot of reasons.
 One of the big ones is other people.
 Even if they don’t say they think something is wrong with you, your friends, parents, and partners can react in ways that make you feel guilty or ashamed for feeling, thinking, talking, or acting the way you do.

-The longer you spend trying to shoehorn yourself into a life or self that isn't who you really are, the more tired, numb, and disconnected you become.
+The longer you try to shoehorn yourself into a life or self that isn’t who you really are, the more tired, numb, and disconnected you become.

 Therapists can help by guiding you to and through your subconscious.
 They can help you find the lost parts of you so you can put the puzzle of self back together.
 They can scare the monsters out of your mental closets and arm you with what you need to defeat them.
 They can guide you in your journey to uncover desires, passions, and dreams you buried so deeply it would have been almost impossible to find your way back to them on your own.